IanMcLo/bip-39-dice/TECHNICAL_README.md

 This section summarises the physical and operational assumptions made by the generator and gives concise guidance for safe use.

+The generator stores the mnemonic and entropy in closure-scoped variables (not  window  globals) to prevent exposure to browser extensions or injected scripts.

 - Assumptions: The generator assumes dice are rolled by an honest operator in a physically private environment and that the recording medium (paper or device) is under the operator's control during generation.
 The document does not assume the operator's environment is free of all risks — instead it documents mitigations for common physical threats.

 - Threats considered: Shoulder-surfing or covert recording, biased or tampered dice, accidental leakage via networked devices, and operator error when re-entering or transferring entropy/mnemonic data.